cyberark/conjur-base-image/README.md

 ![](https://img.shields.io/badge/Certification%20Level-Trusted-007BFF?link=https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md)

 This repo is a **Trusted** level project.
-It's been reviewed by CyberArk to verify that it will securely work with Conjur OSS as documented.
+It has been reviewed by CyberArk to verify that it will securely work with Conjur OSS as documented.
 For more detailed information on our certification levels, see [our community guidelines](https://github.com/cyberark/community/blob/master/Conjur/conventions/certification-levels.md#community).